 - 1. In Edit Mode, press MISC (F9).
 The soft key highlights and the Misc Pop-Up Menu activates. - 2.
 Highlight Record Keys.
 Press ENTER. - 3.
-If any data has been stored in the macro buffer, the message Overwrite existing macro buffer? displays.
-If the message displays, choose Yes (F1). - 4.
+If any data has been stored in the macro buffer, the message Overwrite existing macro buffer? is displayed.
+If the message is displayed, choose Yes (F1). - 4.
 Type in the appropriate text.
 The CNC records the typed text. - 5.
 Highlight Record Keys.
 Press ENTER to deactivate the Record Keys feature.